ln80/struct-sensitive/README.md

 //   },
 // }
 ```
+For more usage and examples see the [Godoc](http://godoc.org/github.com/ln80/struct-sensitive).

 ## Features
 - Supports multiple tag IDs: `sensitive`, `pii`, `sens`
 - Provides functions for masking, redacting, and scanning sensitive data
+- Includes a set of predefined masks
-- Customizable through options and callbacks
+- Customizable behaviors through options and callbacks